QoifoQ/linyiqi.github.io/_pages/publications.md

 ## Ongoing Project
 - - -
-* On the estimation of endogenous treatment effects with included exogenous variables.
+* On the estimation of endogenous treatment effects without classical (linearly) valid instruments.
 * Reinforcement learning with high-dimensional Q-learning and endogenous reward.